nilenso/rubyconf-india-2013/slides/slides.md

 !SLIDE

-# 1. stop striving.
+# 1. stop the violence. stop striving.

-!NOTES

-no working late nights, no fighting, no struggling.
+!SLIDE

+- late nights?
+- working weekends?
+- no time to fix your tools?
+- no time to automate your processes?

 !SLIDE